muff1n1634/wpad_2009-12-11/README.md

 - [ ] `lint.c`: `LINTMul` (64 bit math)
 - [x] ~~`WUD.c`: `__wudWritePatch` (inlining shenanigans)~~

 as well as some fakematches scattered around.

-PRs with functions not already in this repository are fine too, just make sure they match against this specific version of the library.
+PRs focusing on documentation would be more appreciated.